Aetherinox/csf-firewall/README.md

 <br />

 ### Configure
-The `docker.sh` file has a few configs you can just:
+The `2-patch/docker.sh` file has a few configs you can adjust.
+Open it in a text editor and change the values to your preference.

 ```bash ignore
 DOCKER_INT="docker0"